Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 Code credits:

-1. Code Institutes "Love Maths" was used as the main source of inspiration for the main page set up, button setting, css styling, and JS coding (run game funciton, incremental scoring, game area arguements, event listeners and reset function.
+1. I heavily used the Code Institutes "Love Maths" project example as the main source of inspiration for the main page set up, button setting, css styling, and JS coding (run game funciton, incremental scoring, game area arguements, event listeners and reset function.

 2. Code Institutes "Love Running" was used for some css styling assistance as well as for assistance with hover styling and media querries.
+I referenced my previous project "Bombers Baseball" for assistance with the nav bar links and footer links.
+I also cross referenced the Code Institute projects "Love Running" and "Love Maths" for styling attributes

 3. Learners Bucket.com/tutorials used for code/inspiration and assistance with Javascript code for the game area arguements, the incremental scoring, event listeners and reset function: (https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)